 Failure modes, methods of repair and pricing are similar in all devices.

-From some estimates, DJI has between a 60% and 70% drone marketshare within the consumer space (and growing).
+From some estimates, DJI has between a 60% and 70% drone marketshare within the consumer space — and growing.
 Fortunately, for all of those customers that enjoy recording videos while flying their DJI drone, we have developed some repair techniques to repair their clips in case some unexpected landing occurs.
-See dedicated DJI section in our Movie Repair Guide.
+See dedicated DJI page for more information...

 Yuneec International is a Chinese aircraft manufacturer.
 Yuneec markets its man-carrying aircraft in the United States through GreenWing International.
 Invested by Intel Corporation and with a retail partnership with Best Buy, they developed a 3-axis gimbal to be used with GoPro cameras as well as Intel RealSense 3D depth camera technology which tracks depth and human motion.
 The Typhoon series is their best seller model being able to deliver an excellent flying experience both for casual and professional customers.
 Despite not being seen in a while, we processed enough samples to be able to repair damaged files from those drones in case required.

 Hubsan is also a Chinese aircraft manufacturer that oriented their production mostly to a casual costumer.
 Their portfolio is divided in three categories — FPV, Quadcopter and Racing — that covers almost all needs that a recreational use of their drones might demand.

 Top notch model is the H109S X4 PRO PROFESSIONAL able to Real Time FPV, Waypoint navigation and FullHD (1080p) camera with 3 Axis Gimbal.
 Pilots can rest assured as we got you covered in case any crash or damaged file ever happens.